 Well, getting a degree is a good place to start.

 Graduates typically earn more over their working life than non-graduates.
 This is testament not only to the promotion opportunities that open up to people with advanced knowledge and skills, but also their higher earning potential.

 Why is that?
 Well, here at Charles Sturt there are three key fundamentals in all our degrees that give you the best chance of securing the career you want.

 First, we give you hands-on experience from your first year.
 You’ll be putting theory into practice and getting to work straight away.
 This can be through work placements, internships or practical workshops in our world-class facilities.

 Because learning isn’t just about knowing; it’s about doing as well.
 Giving you lots of opportunities to put your knowledge into practice is what we’re all about.
 And you’ll be doing the things that happen in the workplace, so you are getting job-ready from the start of your course.

 Working with industry

 Second, we work closely with industry partners so that you get the skills that industry needs.
-What are the current – and future – trends that will affect industries, and how are they changing to meet them?
+What are the current – and future – trends that will affect industries and job prospects, and how are they changing to meet them?
 We get the inside track and help you get ready for the future.